Biography

 It was written as a challenge to the American feminist movement which hooks viewed as privileging white women while disregarding the perspectives and experiences of Black women.

-Gloria Watkins used the pen name “bell hook” as a way of honoring her maternal great-grandmother Bell Blair Hooks.
+Gloria Watkins used the pen name “bell hooks” as a way of honoring her maternal great-grandmother Bell Blair Hooks.
 Not capitalizing the name was meant to deflect attention away from her and toward her message.

 Ain’t I a Woman began hooks’ activism against the societal privileging of white people of both sexes and of Black men.
 She continued to write about it throughout her career.